mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 If `expire_in` is not defined, the
 [instance-wide setting](../../user/admin_area/settings/continuous_integration.md#default-artifacts-expiration)
 is used.

+If you run two types of pipelines (like branch and scheduled) for the same ref, the pipeline that finishes later creates the job artifact.

 For more examples, view the [keyword reference for the `.gitlab-ci.yml` file](../yaml/README.md#artifacts).